 As they say, prevention is better than cure.
 In Digital Willow’s case, it was 61.26 times more cost-effective to run our campaign on social media than to cure someone with Flu, or a whopping range of 133 – 453 times cheaper to prevent someone from getting pneumonia by getting them safely jabbed.

 Could you be getting more brand awareness and conversions?
+Do you want to learn more about Importance of Personal Health & Social Media?
 Get in touch with us and see how we could increase it for you.